Jbleezy/BO1-Reimagined/README.md

 ## Settings
 * Removed popup menu when changing graphic content to unrestricted
+* Combat settings: removed Sprint/Hold Breath option and Steady Sniper option (sniper scopes are always steady now)
 * Option to change FOV (65-120 in intervals of 5)
 * Option to show FPS on HUD
+* Option to change max FPS
+* Option to disable fog
+* Option to add weapon cycle delay
 * Option to disable character dialog (host only)
-* Option to enable/disable Mule Kick (host only, always disabled on Nacht, always enabled on Moon)
+* Option to disable Mule Kick (host only, always disabled on Nacht, always enabled on Moon)
+* Options to enable/disable timer, zombie counter, zone names, and character names
 * Option to choose which room you start in on Verruckt (host only)
 * Option to choose which perk you start with on No Man's Land (host only)
 * Options to set which barriers in Five first room you want disabled (host only)
 * Option to choose the initial box location on maps that have a random initial box location (host only)
-* Max FPS option
-* Fog option
-* Weapon cycle delay option
-* Options to enable/disable timer, zombie counter, zone names, and character names
 * Option to choose which gamemode you want to play, including random which includes every gamemode except survival
 * Option for random map rotation on versus gamemodes (automatically loads new map after intermission screen)